-There are a few ways that equity release can work, but the most common products are lifetime mortgages and home reversion .
-In both these cases, you don’t necessarily need to have fully paid off your mortgage, and some products can be used for a purchase.
+There are a few ways that Equity Release can work, but the most common product is a Lifetime Mortgage.
+For a Lifetime Mortgage, you don’t necessarily need to have fully paid off your mortgage, and some products can be used for a purchase.
 These products use the value of the house as the basis to secure a loan.
 The debt becomes repayable when the homeowner dies or moves into long-term care.

-Equity release schemes can seem very persuasive – but as with any financial product you should research all the details and the alternatives before making a decision.
-An Adviser is key to ensure you have the right equity release advice, but also a view of other options that may make more sense to you.
-As while these products can be a good source of income, there are sometimes other solutions available that are potentially less risky, so we will ensure we have discussed alternatives as part of our discussions.
+Equity Release schemes can seem very persuasive – but as with any financial product you should research all the details and the alternatives before making a decision.
+An adviser is key to ensure you have the right Equity Release advice, but also a view of other options that may make more sense to you.
+Whilst these products can be a good source of income, there are sometimes other solutions available that are potentially less risky, so we will ensure we have discussed alternatives as part of our discussions.

-This is, of course, how the lenders make their profits.
-They might give you a £25,000 lump sum, but after a decade or two that debt could reach as much as £100,000.
+Interest is, of course, how the lenders make their profits.
+They might give you a £25,000 lump sum, but after a decade or two that debt could easily double, and depending on the rate, potentially more.
 This can affect the size of the estate you leave to your dependents.
-Reputable providers offer a no negative equity guarantee.
-This means that you will never owe more than the market value of your home.
-If you do decide this is the right choice for you, find a lender that’s a member of the Equity Release Council.
-This trade body requires the providers to abide by a number of important rules.

 Everyone’s situation is different and unique, so the best way to plan for your retirement is to talk to a financial expert.
 We will explore your unique financial situation, your property options, and the risks and benefits of each approach.
 It is important to explore everything in detail so that you can make an informed decision.